 Change in Fair Value of Warrant Liability.
-In connection with the sale of our common stock and warrants from the registered direct offering in March 2010, we recorded the warrants as a liability at their fair value using a Black-Scholes model and remeasure the fair value at each reporting date until the warrants are exercised or expired.
-Changes in the fair value of the warrant liability are reported in the statements of operations as non-operating income or expense.
-During 2012, there were approximately 0.5 million warrants exercised.
-For the year ended December 31, 2012, we reported a gain of \$0.7 million related to the decrease in fair value of the warrant liability from the year ended December 31, 2011.
-The market price for our common stock has been and may continue to be volatile.
+In connection with the sale of our common stock and warrants from the registered direct offering in March 2010, we recorded the warrants as a liability at their fair value using a Black-Scholes model and remeasured the fair value at each reporting date until the warrants were exercised or expired.
+Changes in the fair value of the warrant liability were reported in the statements of operations as non-operating income or expense.
+As these warrants expired in March 2014, for the year ended December 31, 2014, there was no expense or income as compared to an income of \$0.9 million related to the decrease in fair value of the warrant liability from the year ended December 31, 2013.